Exporting and Importing Data Mining Projects (Analysis Services - Data Mining)

 When you export a mining structure, the EXPORT statement automatically exports all associated models.
 If you want to control the objects that are exported, you must specify each object by name.

 If the mining structure has been processed and the results have been cached, which is the default behavior, when you export the mining structure, the definition contains a summary of the data on which the structure is based.
-If you want to remove this summary, you must clear the cache associated with the mining structure by performing a Process Clear Structure operation.
+To remove this summary, you must clear the cache associated with the mining structure by performing a Process Clear Structure operation.
 For more information, see How to: Process a Mining Structure.

 Exporting Data Mining Models

 You can use the WITH DEPENDENCIES keyword to export the data source and data source view definition together with the mining model and its structure.

 When you export a mining model without exporting its dependencies, the EXPORT statement will export the definition of the mining model and its mining structure, but does not export the definition of the data sources.
 As a consequence, after you import the model you will be able to browse the model immediately, but if you want to reprocess the mining model on the target server, or run queries against the underlying data, you must create a corresponding data source on the destination server.

 Importing Data Mining Structures and Models

 When you import a data mining object, the object is imported to the server and database to which you are connected when you execute the IMPORT statement.
 If the import file includes a database that does not exist on the server, the database will be created.